idelfonsog2/idelfonsog2.github.io/README.md

 #### `Lead iOS Mobile Developer` [GrowIt!](http://growitmobile.com/) `Feb.
 2018 - currently`
 `▷ horticulture`

+- Participate in the decision making for the related feature.
-- Re-architecture the iOS application to follow the combination of Navigation Detail Views and Tab Bar Views using the Coordinator Pattern
+- Refactor the existing code to improve the performance and maintainability.
-- Implemented a Behavior Driven Development, which is basically is a an abstract layer for business stakeholders before developers get to it using a Test Driven Development pattern
+- Implement Behavior Driven Development, an abstract layer for business stakeholders.
+First set of tests before developers get to TDD
-- Re-wrote essential feature into Swift in combination with ModelView-ViewModel design pattern
+- Write high quality code to ship new features in our native mobile app.
-- Trained an image recognition machine learning model based on a plant database to identify plant names
+- Train image recognition machine learning model based on a plant database to identify plant names
-- Implemented a Not Safe For Work image recognition machine learning model to help the community team reduce the amount of flagging inapropiate content in the feed of the app
+- Implement image recognition machine learning model (NSFW) to help the community team.
-- Continuously improve the build and release pipelines to provide a better development experience to other iOS Engineers
+- Improve build time and ci to provide a better development experience to other iOS Engineers
+- Manage the app delivery process (App Store).
-- Continuously discover, evaluate and implement new technologies to maximize development efficiency
+- Monitor platform-related trends and new features.

 #### `Technical Analyst iOS Mobile Developer` [Solstice Consulting](http://solstice.com/) `Sept 2017 - Feb 2018`
 `▷ agriculture`